Sshahryar/Leetcode/README.md

     }

 Runtime: 0 ms, beating 100% of leetcode users solutions using java.
-Memory: 40, beating 34.61% of leetcode users solutions using java.
+Memory: 40 mb, beating 34.61% of leetcode users solutions using java.

 #### Concepts Applied: